facebook/docusaurus/website/docs/swizzling.md

 <details>
   <summary>What is this <code>@theme-original</code> thing?</summary>

-Docusaurus uses [theme aliases](#theme-aliases) to resolve the theme components to use.

-The newly created wrapper takes the `@theme/SomeComponent` alias.

-`@theme-original/SomeComponent` permits to import original component inside the wrapper without creating an infinite import loop where the wrapper imports itself.
+Docusaurus uses [theme aliases](./advanced/client.md#theme-aliases) to resolve the theme components to use.
+The newly created wrapper takes the `@theme/SomeComponent` alias. `@theme-original/SomeComponent` permits to import original component that the wrapper shadows without creating an infinite import loop where the wrapper imports itself.

 </details>

 :::tip

-Wrapping a theme is a great way to **add extra components around existing one**, without [ejecting](#ejecting) it.
+Wrapping a theme is a great way to **add extra components around existing one** without [ejecting](#ejecting) it.
 For example, you can easily add a custom comment system under each blog post:

 ```jsx title="src/theme/BlogPostItem.js"
 import React from 'react';